 The fox is the most feared chicken-killer.
 It is smart, sly and savvy, and it strikes when your guard is down.
-Unlike other predators, the fox leaves little evidence of its attack, but it will just as cleanly pick off your chickens as any other predator.
+Unlike other predators, foxes leave little evidence of an attack, but they will just as cleanly pick off your chickens as any other predator.

 - only one or two missing chickens

 - chickens gone missing while free-ranging

 - missing bird(s) with no evidence or just a few clumps of feathers

 - little or no blood

 - early-morning or evening attack

 If the attack occurred in the coop, several birds may be missing and others may be injured, if only from attempting to flee the foxâ€™s grasp.
 Injured survivors will likely have deep neck or back puncture wounds, some visible and some not.
 Injured survivors might also have broken wings or legs if they were confined while trying to escape.

 Defend Against Foxes

 In some ways, the fox is an easy predator to protect against.
 However, in my experience, it only takes one slip-upâ€”one forgetful moment or evening where you forget to lock up the coop that the fox sees and seizes its opportunity.